 Road trips have long since been a mainstay of travel and are always a great way to pack in as many sights as possible.
 In fact, visiting the Highlands of Scotland is incredible and you’ll be spoilt for choice on places to see.

-Although they’re quite synonymous with the US, Scotland is giving the US road trips a run for it’s money with the new route called the North Coast 500 which takes you across the specacularly amazing Highlands of Scotland!
+Although they’re quite synonymous with the US, Scotland is giving the US road trips a run for its money with the new route called the North Coast 500 which takes you across the spectacularly amazing Highlands of Scotland.

 Scotland has such amazing sights for any traveller to see and this route definitely packs in as many sights as possible.
-To that end, I’ve out together as much information as possible to help you plan your trip for visiting the Highlands of Scotland.
+To that end, I’ve put together as much information as possible to help you plan your trip for visiting the Highlands of Scotland.

 From Inverness, it follows the A835 towards the west coast, and snakes along the coastline upwards through the North West Highlands, across the north edge of mainland Britain and finally down the east coast on the A9 from Britain’s most northerly town; John O’Groats, completing the loop in Inverness.

 Perfect for cars, motorbikes cyclists and walkers alike, the route is arguably one of the most scenic in Scotland.
 Key ‘stop and take a picture’ locations along the route include the following (full details further down):

 - Spectacular beaches such as Achmelvich and Dornoch

 - Stunning mountain ranges such as Ben Hope and Suilven